HAPPYGAMES222/hardware_mediatek/README.md

-# Common hardware components for MediaTek devices
+# Hardware Mediatek Edited By HAPPYGAMES222